 n=11np\sum_{n=1}^{\infty} \frac{1}{n^p}

-Use the comparison test for series with positive terms.
-The logic is intuitive: if your terms are no larger than the terms of a known convergent series, your series also converges.
-If your terms are at least as large as the terms of a known divergent series, your series also diverges.
+Use the comparison test for positive terms, and the logic is intuitive: if your terms are no larger than the terms of a known convergent series, your series also converges; if your terms are at least as large as a known divergent series, yours also diverges.
+Because it rests on inequalities, it is cleanest when you can bound terms directly.
+When clean inequalities are awkward but two positive-term series share the same dominant behavior, use limit comparison instead.
+For

 an>0,bn>0,a_n > 0, \qquad b_n > 0,